richardvenneman/appsignal-docs/source/ruby/installation.md

 Then run `bundle install` to instal the gem.

 To install AppSignal in your application we recommend you run the `appsignal install` command.
+Please provide it with your [Push API key](/appsignal/terminology.html#push-api-key) to configure it properly.

 ```
-bundle exec appsignal install
+bundle exec appsignal install YOUR_PUSH_API_KEY
 ```

 This will present you with an installation script that can integrate